-How Fractional Logistics Leadership Works
+How A Fractional Head of Logistics Model Works

 A deliberate, low-friction way to introduce senior logistics leadership without adding permanent headcount or disrupting the operation.